8 min read

 cloud storage

 Cloud computing has revolutionized disaster recovery planning by offering scalable, cost-effective solutions for data backup and recovery.
-Organizations can leverage cloud services to store backups offsite, ensuring data is safe even if the primary site is compromised.
+Organizations can leverage managed cloud services to store backups offsite, utilizing high-availability features that protect the organization's data and maintain access during failures and disruptions, ensuring data is safe even if the primary site is compromised.

 Benefits of Cloud-Based Disaster Recovery